 Morzine is a lively resort that’s great for first time skiers and intermediates.
 This pretty Alpine town offers nursery slopes towards the base of the mountain, and the rest of this vast 650km ski area is taken up mostly with wooded, intermediate runs, although there are challenges for more advanced skiers.
 If you have non-skiers in the group, then they’re unlikely to get bored, with cross country ski trails, snowshoeing, a huge ice rink, and even ice diving to enjoy.
 Snowboarders also like the resort, and staying here means you are close Avoriaz which has board parks.

-You’ll find a wide choice of accommodation in Morzine to suit all budgets, and the majority of hotels are 3 or 4 star.
+You’ll find a wide choice of accommodation in Morzine when skiing in France to suit all budgets, and the majority of hotels are 3 or 4 star.
 The lodge is a classic Alpine hotel from the 1930s which has been turned into two and three room apartments and cabins, and because in-house childcare is on offer, it’s very popular with families.
 Hotel Le Petit Dru offers a touch of luxury, and is just 400 metres from the piste, with free ski buses running outside.
 After a long day on the slopes, you can relax in the heated indoor or outdoor pools, or enjoy a soothing sauna or Jacuzzi.